 SaaS product definition

 Modern SaaS technology is realized in a huge variety of products, many of which we use daily.
 Google Docs is perhaps the best-known example.
 It is a web-based software office suite within Google Drive service.
+Among other most prominent examples of SaaS providers are the following market leaders:

 • Salesforce;